Review of applications are held on a monthly basis.

 How to apply:

 - Please carefully read the Application Information Package specific to the craft category that you would like to apply.

-- Fill out the Local 669 Application Form and provide all the required documentation.
+- Fill out the ICG 669 Application Form and provide all the required documentation.

 - Submitted applications must be in paper form only with no staples, folders, binders, plastic sleeves or sheet protectors.
 All applications are scanned by the office then emailed to the appropriate category committee for review and merit evaluation.